awf/vpm/README.md

 with the greatest possible height gain in the least time.
 You know some of the rules: use the steepest lifts, try the gondolas, but is it better to take that 7-minute fast chair or the steep 10-minute T bar?
 So I want to maximize VPM (Vert per Minute).
+The excellent folks at http://seilbahntechnik.net have the data needed to compute VPM, but it's not explicitly there, so these pages present the computation for some resorts of interest to me.

-Runs are manual, to avoid spamming seilbahntechnik.net, so here are the manually-curated links to recent runs:
+Runs are manual, to avoid spamming seilbahntechnik.net, so post a [github](https://github.com/awf/vpm) issue if you want a new one done, or better still, run the code.

 * North America
   - [Whistler](data/Whistler_Blackcomb)